 To rank in SERPs for keywords that can drive high-quality leads, there are a few simple tips that you should follow:

 - Focus on low-competition, long-tail keywords.
 If you own a wedding business, you’re not going to compete with David’s Bridal for the keyword “wedding dress.”
 Instead, you should focus your efforts on low-competition, long-tail keywords that are relevant to your audience.

-- Utilize tools like SEMRush or KWFinder.
-While it may be tempting to use Google’s Keyword Planner, it’s been proven that they hide many low-competition keywords in an effort to increase ad spend.
-Tools like SEMRush and/or KWFinder make it incredibly easy to find high-ROI keywords that can drive high quality leds to your website.
+- Utilize tools like SE Ranking, SEMRush, or KWFinder.
+While it may be tempting to use Google’s Keyword Planner, it’s been proven that they hide many low-competition keywords to increase ad spend.
+Tools like SEMRush and/or KWFinder make it incredibly easy to find high-ROI keywords that can drive high-quality leads to your website.

 “The idea of teaching instead of selling seems to turn marketing on its head, and yet it’s at the core of content marketing.
 ‘Teach, don’t sell’ is exactly what makes content marketing different from advertising.”